ibm-granite/granite-code-models/README.md

 ## Evaluation Results
 We conduct an extensive evaluation of our code models on a comprehensive list of benchmarks that includes but is not limited to HumanEvalPack, MBPP, and MBPP+.
 This set of benchmarks encompasses different coding tasks across commonly used programming languages (e.g., Python, JavaScript, Java, Go, C++, Rust).

-Our findings reveal that Granite Code models outperform strong open-source models across model sizes.
-The figure below illustrates how `Granite-8B-Code-Base` outperforms `Mistral-7B`, `LLama-3-8B`, and other open-source models in three coding tasks.
+Our findings reveal that Granite Code models outperform strong open source models across model sizes.
+The figure below illustrates how `Granite-8B-Code-Base` outperforms `Mistral-7B`, `LLama-3-8B`, and other open source models in three coding tasks.
 We provide further evaluation results in our paper.

 <img src="./figures/GraniteCodeFigure1.jpg" />